bn0x/twitchtips/giveaway-two.md

 ---

-Thanks to the awesome guys over at Twitch who gave us this opportunity to give you all a little something different.
+Thanks to the awesome guys over at Twitch who gave us this opportunity to give you all a little something special.
 <br>
 If you do win be sure to send your thanks over to [@Xangold](https://www.twitter.com/xangold) and [@JasonMaestas](https://www.twitter.com/JasonMaestas).